IEEE-PSH/hackpsh-web/README.md

 2. Click on `Create a new branch`
 3. Name the branch with something descriptive (ex: `navbar-testing`)

 You can switch branches by clicking on the branch name and clicking on the refresh symbol to sync with its changes.
+If your files do not sync properly, navigate to `View > Command Palette` or `Ctrl + Shift + P` and enter `Fetch`

 <br>